ESAOpenSR/opensr-test/README.md

 This model returns:

-- **reflectance**: The spectral consistency between the SR and HR images.
+- **reflectance**: The spectral consistency between the SR and LR images.
 By default, it uses MAE distance.

-- **spectral**: The spectral consistency between the SR and HR images.
+- **spectral**: The spectral consistency between the SR and LR images.
 By default, it uses Spectral Angle Distance.

-- **spatial**: The spatial consistency between the SR and HR images.
+- **spatial**: The spatial consistency between the SR and LR images.
 By default, it uses Enhanced Correlation Coefficient.

-- **synthesis**: The high-frequency content of the SR image.
+- **synthesis**: The high-frequency content of the SR image, obtained by comparing the harmonized SR image with the HR image.

 - **ha_percent**: The percentage of pixels in the SR image that are classified as hallucinations.